PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 ### Decorator of Promises chaining

-It can be useful to create decorator that emulates chaining by fucntions calls:
+It can be useful to create a decorator that emulates chaining by function calls:

-Let's modify our asyncFn by adding output before resolving for inspection of function resolves order:
+Let's modify our asyncFn by adding output before resolving for inspection order of function resolves:

 ```js
 const asyncFn = (params) => new Promise((resolve) => {